 - Optimizing and mobilizing business processes

-Retailers can add value by personalizing mobile solutions that seamlessly integrate voice & AI functions with digital assistants.
+Retailers can add value by personalizing mobile experiences.
+They can seamlessly integrate voice & AI functions with digital assistants.
 In addition, brands can differentiate on more than just price.
 Rather, brands can focus on redefining the customer experience.
 With augmented reality, retailers allow consumers to try products in their home before purchasing.

-Real-time logistics management technology is a reality now, giving businesses access to actionable data for:
+Real-time logistics management technology is a reality now.
+This technology gives businesses access to actionable data for:

 - Optimizing lead time schedules

 - Streamlining processes for error reductions/operational efficiencies